Skip to main content

 Not sure what to add here?
 No worries!
 You can lean on Microsoft Copilot in Azure to help generate the VPA manifest.

-Click in the text editor or press Alt + I to open the Copilot editor.
+Select the text editor or use Alt + I to open the Copilot editor.

 In the Draft with Copilot text box, type in the following prompt: